jonathanlandy/testmd/README.md

 ## Package in a nutshell
 ### It's built on stepwise linear regression
-When passed a data set, the underlying algorithm seeks minimal variable subsets that produce good linear fits to the targets.
+When passed data, the underlying algorithm seeks minimal variable subsets that produce good linear fits to the targets.
 This approach to feature selection strikes a competitive balance between performance, speed, and memory efficiency.

 ### It has a simple API